Clements, Kansas: History

-In 1802, Spain returned most of the land to France.
-In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 sqmi Louisiana Purchase for 2.83 cents per acre.

-In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through Chase County near the current community of Clements.

-In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
-In 1859, Chase County was established within the Kansas Territory, which included the land for modern day Clements.

 In 1862, a post office opened in nearby Silver Creek (an extinct town).

 In 1871, the Atchison, Topeka and Santa Fe Railway built a main line east–west through the community.
 In 1996, it merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
 Most locals still refer to this railroad as the "Santa Fe".

 In 1881, the post office from Silver Creek was moved to the rail community of Crawfordsville, which was renamed in 1884 to Clements.
 The post office was discontinued in 1988.

 In 1887, the nearby Clements Stone Arch Bridge was completed over the Cottonwood River.

-20th century

 There have been numerous floods during the history of Clements.
 In June and July 1951, due to heavy rains, rivers and streams flooded numerous cities in Kansas, including Clements.
 Many reservoirs and levees were built in Kansas as part of a response to the Great Flood of 1951.

 Geography

 Clements is located in the Flint Hills of the Great Plains.
 The Cottonwood River runs through the southern part of the community.